Andrew L. Black

 Andrew Black is a litigator in White & Case's Global Competition and Commercial Litigation practice groups based in Washington, DC.

-Andrew represents technology companies in high-stakes and complex litigation in courts throughout the world, including the United States, Europe, Asia, and Australia.
-His domestic and international practice focuses on defending clients in questions of first impression and other cutting-edge issues concerning privacy, data protection, antitrust, unfair competition, consumer protection, and trade.
+Andrew represents multinational technology companies in high-stakes, complex litigation in courts throughout the world.
+He has represented US-based Fortune 100 clients in the United States, Australia, Austria, Belgium, Italy, Korea, Nigeria, Portugal, Spain, and The Netherlands.
+His domestic and international practice focuses on defending clients in questions of first impression and other cutting-edge issues concerning antitrust, consumer protection, data protection, privacy, trade, and unfair commercial practices.
 He regularly defends clients in class actions, government enforcement actions and investigations, as well as counsels clients in competition and regulatory compliance.
-He also serves as a member of the Firm’s Global Technology Industry Group.
+He also serves as a member of the Firm's Global Technology Industry Group.

 Prior to joining White & Case, Andrew clerked for the Honorable Rhesa Hawkins Barksdale of the United States Court of Appeals for the Fifth Circuit.